Wheatley, Willard (b. July 16, 1915, Tortola, British Virgin Islands - d. Jan. 22, 1997), chief minister of the British Virgin Islands (1971-79).

 Witos, Wincenty (b.
 Jan.
 22, 1874, Wierzchoslawice, Galicia, Austria-Hungary [now in Poland] - d.
 Oct.
 30, 1945, Kraków, Poland), prime minister of Poland (1920-21, 1923, 1926).
 Inspired by Boleslaw Wyslouch (1855-1937) and Stanislaw Stojalowski (1841-1911), on whose initiative the Polish Peasant Party was founded in July 1895, he became a deputy in the Galician Sejm (1908-14) and in the Austrian Reichsrat (1911-18).
 After World War I he was a member of the Polish Sejm (1919-30) and became undisputed leader of his party, which stood for a fair land reform without class hatred.
 In July 1920, during the crisis of the Russo-Polish War, he formed a government of national unity.
 Resigning in September 1921, he returned to office in 1923 as head of a National-Peasant coalition which was unable to halt inflation.
 He became more conservative and formed an exclusively right-of-centre government on May 10, 1926.
 However, within days he was overthrown by Józef Pilsudski's coup d'état.
 He then started collaborating with Christian Democrats and Socialists in opposition to Pilsudski.
 On Sept.
 10, 1930, he was arrested and sent to the Brzesc (Brest) prison.
 Freed on November 27, he was sentenced on Jan.
 13, 1932, to 18 months' imprisonment.
 The Supreme Court on May 9, 1933, quashed the sentence as illegal, but fearing another arrest, he fled to Czechoslovakia on September 28.
 After the German occupation of Prague (March 1939), he returned to Poland and was arrested, but was soon freed because of his poor health.
 During World War II he was imprisoned by the Germans in October 1939, authorized to return to Wierzchoslawice in 1941, and arrested by the Soviets in January 1945.
 Freed a few weeks later, he was invited in June to Moscow to discuss the formation of a Polish government of national unity.
 He agreed in principle but was too ill to go.

-Witte, Sergey Yulyevich, (from Oct.
-1, 1905) Graf (Count) (b.
-June 29 [June 17, Old Style], 1849, Tiflis, Russia [now Tbilisi, Georgia] - d.
+Witte, Graf (Count) Sergey (Yulyevich) (b.
+June 29 [June 17, O.S.], 1849, Tiflis, Russia [now Tbilisi, Georgia] - d.
 March 13 [Feb.
 28, O.S.], 1915, Petrograd [St. Petersburg], Russia), prime minister of Russia (1905-06).
 He entered the railway administration and in 1889 was invited to establish a railway department in the Ministry of Finance.
 He advanced to become minister of communications (February 1892) and then minister of finance (August 1892).
 He promoted an unparalleled industrial expansion by protective tariffs and government orders, attracted foreign capital by stabilizing the currency and introducing the gold standard, and by various expedients doubled state revenue in ten years.
 He overestimated the peasants' ability to withstand increased taxation, but his belated efforts to eliminate some of the major impediments to efficient peasant farming met with obstruction from conservative landed interests.
 He was hated in reactionary circles and Emperor Nikolay II listened with increasing readiness to his enemies, including Interior Minister Vyacheslav Pleve.
 Witte advocated gradual economic penetration into China, while his nationalist opponents favoured the less subtle tactics of military occupation, and expansion into Korea, which led to war with Japan.
 In August 1903 he was dismissed as finance minister and relegated to a decorative post of chairman of the Committee of Ministers.
+He became a count on Oct.
+1, 1905.
 When Russia's defeats provoked a wave of revolutionary violence, he pressed Nikolay to promise representative government and was appointed Russia's first constitutional prime minister.
 He veered erratically between conciliation and repression, but each success in overcoming the revolutionary threat encouraged the reactionaries to intrigue more openly against him.
 He was forced to resign in 1906 and spent the rest of his life in the political wilderness.

 Witteveen, (Hendrikus) Johannes (b.
 June 12, 1921, Zeist, Netherlands), finance minister of the Netherlands (1963-65, 1967-71) and managing director of the International Monetary Fund (1973-78).